 On the closing date of the Fund's initial public offering, the Class B Exchangeable Multiplier was 1.0.
 Therefore, in calculating the distribution entitlement of a Class B Unit immediately following, the Partnership's available cash was allocated to the holder of that share without adjustment.
-However, effective January 1, 2014, the Class B Exchange Multiplier was 1.702444 (meaning that one Class B Unit could be exchanged for 1.702444 shares of the Company).
-As a result, during 2014, the Partnership's available cash was allocated to the holder of that Class B Unit as if it held 1.702444 Shares.
+However, effective January 1, 2016, the Class B Exchange Multiplier was 1.817826 (meaning that one Class B Unit could be exchanged for 1.817826 shares of the Company).
+As a result, during 2016, the Partnership's available cash was allocated to the holder of that Class B Unit as if it held 1.817826 Shares.

 If at the end of the year, after distributions have been paid on this basis, the actual System Sales are higher or lower than the estimate used to calculate the Class B Exchange Multiplier (and thereby to determine the distribution entitlement of the Class B Units), the Class B Distribution Adjustment described under "Description of the Partnership - Partnership Securities - Distributions" will be payable by the holders of the Class B Units to the Partnership (if actual System Sales were less than estimated System Sales for the year) or by the Partnership to the holders of the Class B Units (if actual System Sales exceeded estimated System Sales).
-In respect of the year ended December 31, 2014, it was determined in early 2015 that sales of the 30 new restaurants added to the royalty pool were higher than estimated, resulting in an increase in PPL's Share equivalent holdings of Class B Units by 175,445 to 7,109,717 effective January 1, 2014.
+In respect of the year ended December 31, 2016, it was determined in early 2017 that sales of the 24 new restaurants added to the Royalty Pool were lower than estimated, resulting in an increase, (however, a lesser increase than originally estimated) in PPL's Share equivalent holdings of Class B Units by 5,422 to 4,564,964 effective January 1, 2016.